 Trains in Sri Lanka are a very adventurous travelling option and also the best way to explore the natural beauty of the country.
-By opting for a rail tour in Sri Lanka you can plan your holiday by means of a very affordable mode of transport for exploring the country.
-Luxury and moderate class government owned and private rail services are available to popular holiday destinations in Sri Lanka.

 On the way to Kandy, you can visit the Pinnawela Elephant Orphanage in the morning hours and watch how the elephants bathe and eat their food.
 It is an interesting sight indeed, particularly for those who are fond of animals.

 Next, you can visit the Royal Botanical Gardens, which is just a few kms from Kandy.
 Here you will find a wide range of flora including orchids, spices, medicinal plants, palms and much more.
 This is an enjoyable picnic spot for many locals and foreigners alike.

 A Kandy city tour is a must, including a visit to the Kandy Lake and other important sites in Kandy.
 In the evening, you can enjoy a cultural show with traditional Kandyan dancers to entertain you.